 Prison Yoga Project is working to reform the criminal justice system from the inside out.
-We believe that a restorative approach to addressing crime, instead of our current punitive system, will create a more humane and effective system of justice.
-This reform is a necessary step to bringing about a dramatic reduction in the size and cost of our system of mass incarceration, from a financial perspective and in terms of human suffering.
+We believe the approach of Restorative Justice, instead of the current punitive approach, will create a more humane and effective system for all people involved.
+Reform is a necessary step to bringing about a dramatic reduction in the size and cost of mass incarceration, financially and in terms of human suffering.

-Restorative justice places the victim at the center of the process and seeks to address the impact and harm of a crime.
+Restorative Justice, on the other hand, places the victim at the center of the process and seeks to address the impact and harm of a crime.
 It encourages offender accountability to repair the harm they have caused to the victim(s), the families, and the community.
-It encourages collaboration between the victim, the offender, and the community.
-It encourages offender re-integration and provides opportunities for direct and/or indirect dialogue between the victim, offender, and community.
-As offenders take responsibility for restitution and meet their oblation to the victim and the community, they begin to see the impact of their choices.
-This victim-centered approach aims to restore wholeness to those impacted by crime, materially, mentally, and emotionally, and to address the root causes of crime.
+It promotes collaboration between the victim, the offender, and the community.
+It encourages offender re-integration and provides opportunities for direct or indirect dialogue between the victim, offender, and community.
+As offenders take responsibility for restitution and meet their obligation to the victim and the community, they begin to see the impact of their choices.
+This victim-centered approach aims to restore wholeness to those impacted by crime, materially, mentally, and emotionally.
+Importantly, it also seeks to address the root causes of crime.

 Prison Yoga Project offers a Restorative Justice practice that focuses on recovery from trauma, development of resilience, and cultivation of empathy, compassion, and personal responsibility.
 Our evidence-supported, trauma-informed approach to yoga and mindfulness supports people to face and release unresolved trauma safely and effectively.
 We provide resources and tools for recognizing and reducing aggression, impulsivity, reactivity, and despair.
-With these tools, they have a higher chance of taking personal responsibility and thinking and behaving differently.
+With these tools, people have a higher chance of taking personal responsibility and thinking and behaving differently.
 These tools and resources are the foundation for personal and social transformation so that currently incarcerated men and women may successfully reintegrate as participating members of society.

-While a majority of our work is directed toward incarcerated people, through this work we also seek to support the correctional officers, administrators, and healthcare staff working in the criminal justice system.
-The impact of long-term stress on people working in the criminal justice system, especially the officers, is devastating.
-It negatively impacts their health, their quality of life, and shortens their lifespans by decades, according to some studies.
-We work to foster a more peaceful incarceration environment so that they can do their work with greater ease, less conflict, and more safety.
+While our work is done mostly with people who are incarcerated, through this work, we seek to support the correctional officers, administrators, and healthcare staff working in the system.
+The impact of long-term stress on people working in the system, especially correctional officers, is devastating.
+It negatively impacts their health, their quality of life, and shortens their lifespans by decades according to some studies.
+We work to foster a more peaceful environment so that they can do their work with greater ease, less conflict, and more safety.

-This restorative perspective is what we model when we go into a facility.
-We’ve seen firsthand how this restorative practice positively impacts the men and women with whom we work.
+This Restorative Justice perspective is what we model when we go into a facility.
+We’ve seen firsthand how this practice positively impacts the men and women with whom we work.
 We’ve also seen how modeling this humanizing approach and demonstrating its efficacy enables our partners in the criminal justice system to take a different approach.
-We are leading a prison reform movement by example, by being the change we want to see in the world.
+We are leading a prison reform movement by example, being the change we want to see in the world.